Algo-Trader-Toolkit/Algo-Trader-Toolkit/README.md

 **This is a commercial product.** Source code is not included in this public repository.
 Full source code is delivered upon purchase via Gumroad.

 ---

+**Refund Policy:** Refunds are evaluated case-by-case for technical access issues, not performance guarantees.

+---